cap-js/docs/node.js/best-practices.md

 The effect would be as follows:

-1. Consuming projects would get duplicate versions of each package that they also use directly, for example, `@sap/cds`, `@sap/foundation`, and `express`.
+1. Consuming projects get duplicate versions of each package they also use directly, for example, `@sap/cds`, `@sap/foundation`, and `express`.
-2. Consuming projects wouldn't receive important fixes for the packages used in your implementations unless you also provide an update.
+2. Consuming projects don't receive important fixes for the packages used in your _package.json_ unless you also provide an update.
 3. It wouldn't be possible to reuse CDS models from common reuse packages (for example, would already fail for `@sap/cds/common`).

+#### Good {.good}

 Therefore, the rules when publishing packages for reuse are: